French Brewed IPA: The Best French India Pale Ales to Try Right Now

 Why are French IPAs gaining popularity?

 I’ve noticed that French breweries are really stepping up their game when it comes to making IPAs.
 They’re taking inspiration from classic styles but adding their own unique twists.
-It’s exciting to see them create such interesting and tasty beers.
+It’s exciting to see them create such interesting and tasty French IPA beer options that showcase the creativity of modern French brewing.

 Are French IPAs very bitter?